 Many ISAP professionals contribute to the UCLA education mission by providing coursework and lectures within the University.
 ISAP personnel also provide training in treatment protocols and research processes, delivering hundreds of workshops and presentations in the United States and abroad.
 ISAP’s NIH/NIDA-funded Drug Abuse Research Training Center supports annual fellowships for predoctoral and postdoctoral fellows.
 In addition, ISAP is the administrative home of the Pacific Southwest Addiction Technology Transfer Center (Pacific Southwest ATTC), one of 10 regional centers supported by the Center for Substance Abuse Treatment.
 The Pacific Southwest ATTC provides training, technical assistance, and collaborative promotion of empirically proven substance use disorders treatment practices.
 Like the CTN, the Pacific Southwest ATTC increases knowledge about and improves the delivery of effective treatments for substance use disorders.
 Recently, the Pacific Southwest ATTC has provided training on healthcare reform; integration of primary care and behavioral health services; screening, brief intervention, and referral to treatment (SBIRT); medication-assisted treatment for opioid and alcohol use disorders; and motivational interviewing.
 For the past five years, ISAP has partnered with the Los Angeles Department of Mental Health to provide comprehensive training and technical assistance to the local mental health clinical workforce on co-occurring substance use and mental health disorder screening and treatment intervention.
 ISAP researchers annually produce approximately 100 publications in peer-reviewed journals and present research findings at scientific meetings throughout the world.

 The UCLA Alcoholism and Addiction Medicine Service, based at the Resnick Neuropsychiatric Hospital at UCLA, provides comprehensive, evidence-based assessment and treatment in a caring and confidential environment.
-The program is directed by ISAP’s Karen Miotto, M.D., and Larissa Mooney, M.D., and offers partial hospitalization and inpatient/detoxification services, as well as an outpatient clinic.
+The program is directed by ISAP’s Karen Miotto, M.D., and Larissa Mooney, M.D., and offers partial hospitalization and inpatient/detoxification services for patients with co-occurring substance abuse and major psychiatric illnesses, as well as an outpatient clinic.
 The program coordinates outpatient treatment with aftercare, which occurs at the ISAP-affiliated network of community-based outpatient clinics: Matrix Institute clinics, Tarzana Treatment Clinic, Friends Research Institute sites, and others.
 This clinical system supports patient care, teaching, research training, clinical training, and research activities.